-You may want to read my Fibromyalgia-Diagnosis page to learn what a good fibro doctor should do to make a diagnosis.
+You may want to read my Fibromyalgia-Diagnosis page to learn what a good doctor who understands fibromyalgia should do to make a diagnosis.
 You can help by being familiar with the process and having answers to the most likely questions.
 It's important that you find a doctor familiar with fibromyalgia symptoms and the range of treatments available.

 Fibromyalgia is no doubt a very complex syndrome.
 The symptoms are varied and wide-ranging.
 And, not all symptoms show up in every fibro victim.
 As well, not all symptoms affect each sufferer to the same degree.
 Even though I have, by any measure, severe fibro, I can look at the above illustration of common fibro symptoms, knowing that I have successfully alleviated some while reducing others to create a more functional life.

 The chronic pain of fibromyalgia plays havoc with our built-in pain response.
 Our pain response system protects us well from repeatedly touching a hot stove, but sends our system into overdrive when faced with recurring chronic pain.

 And, the pain can be relentless; so much so, that we try to find a “groove” that doesn’t make it any worse.
 Unfortunately, that “groove”, that fear of exacerbating the fibro pain becomes our prison that locks us out from the activities needed to achieve mastery over the pain and the Re-conditioning the fibro body so desperately needs.